 ⋅Walking field trips to the movies and local parks

-As is the philosophy of F.U.S.E,. we have uniquely combined the philosophy and theories of Relationship Development Intervention by Steve Gustein, Social Thinking by Michelle Garcia Winner and Tools of the Mind.
-For your convenience, here are links to learn more about each program:
+As is the philosophy of FUSE, we have uniquely combined the philosophy and theories of Relationship Development Intervention by Steve Gustein, Social Thinking by Michelle Garcia Winner and Zones of Regulation.

 Theories we are FUSEing

 Social Thinking Social thinking is what we do when we interact with people: we think about them.
 And how we think about people affects how we behave toward them, which in turn affects how others respond to us, which in turn affects our own emotions.
 Whether we are with friends, sending an email, in a classroom, or at the grocery store, we take in the thoughts, emotions, and intentions of those around us.

 - How their own social minds work – why they and others react and respond the way they do;